-As initial step of the melodic analysis, we determine what we refer to as pitch distributions.
-These were defined in Section 1 as the distributions of all Fo-values from those parts of the Fo-trajectories which can be associated with note events with well-defined pitches.
+As an initial step of the melodic analysis, we determine what we refer to as pitch distributions.
+These were defined in Section 1 as the distributions of all F0-values from those parts of the F0-trajectories which can be associated with note events with well-defined pitches.
 Depending on the available material, the computation of pitch distributions can be done in different ways.
-For the top voices, for which we have the monophonic audio recordings, see Figure 1 (a), we can make use of highly sophisticated and well-tested software tools such as TONY (Mauch et al. 2015), which allows to visually and acoustically control precisely which parts of an audio signal are used for the determination of note events.
+For the top voices, for which we have the monophonic audio recordings, see Figure 1 (a), we can make use of highly sophisticated and well-tested software tools such as Tony (Mauch et al. 2015), which allows to visually and acoustically control precisely which parts of an audio signal are used for the determination of note events.
 This process is very time consuming and will therefore only be used for the analysis of the chant group CG 008-011 in Section 5.1, where we want to achieve the highest possible control over which parts of a signal are used for pitch determination.
-As still reliable, but timewise less demanding alternatives, there exist two approaches for note event detection in Fotrajectories that have recently been proposed (Rosenzweig, Scherbaum, and Müller 2019).
-These approaches aim at finding approximately stable horizontal parts in a Fo-trajectory.
-The first algorithm uses morphological operations inspired by image processing (Vavraetal.
-2004), while the second one is based on suitably generated binary time-frequency masks.
-To avoid undesired distortions in subsequent analysis steps, both approaches keep the original Fo-values unmodified, while only removing Fo-values in unstable trajectory regions.
-In our study, we use the morphological approach with a filter range of 10 points (corresponding to 58 msec) and a dynamic threshold value which is calculated for each trajectory based on the assumption made after visual inspection of a number of chants, that 70 percent of the Fotrajectories belong to note segments, see (Rosenzweig, Scherbaum, and Müller 2019) for details.
+As still reliable, but timewise less demanding alternatives, there exist two approaches for note event detection in F0-trajectories that have recently been proposed (Rosenzweig, Scherbaum, and Müller 2019).
+These approaches aim at finding approximately stable horizontal parts in a F0-trajectory.
+The first algorithm uses morphological operations inspired by image processing (Vavra et al. 2004), while the second is based on suitably generated binary time-frequency masks.
+To avoid undesired distortions in subsequent analysis steps, both approaches keep the original F0-values unmodified, while only removing F0-values in unstable trajectory regions.
+In our study, we use the morphological approach with a filter range of 10 points (corresponding to 58 msec) and a dynamic threshold value which is calculated for each trajectory based on the assumption made after visual inspection of a number of chants that 70 percent of the F0-trajectories belong to note segments (see Rosenzweig, Scherbaum, and Müller 2019 for details).

-4.1.1.
-Influence of Pitch Perception
+4.1.1 Influence of Pitch Perception

 After computing pitch distributions in which all pitch samples belong to note objects with perceptionally well-defined pitches, we still face a whole collection of challenges regarding the interpretation of these pitches in terms of an underlying tuning system or a sound scale.
 The situation is complicated because singers and listeners are exposed to a whole series of psychological phenomena that influence both the perception and production of a vocal sound.
-These include the phenomenon of categorical pitch perception (CP), which leads to the observation that listeners (especially musicians) seem to have a higher sensitivity in distinguishing pitches at the border of different pitch categories, but sometimes a lower sensitivity within a category (perceptual magnet effect).
-For an excellent discussion of the most important aspects of these phenomena related to vocal music we refer to (Ganguli and Rao 2019).
+These include the phenomenon of categorical perception (CP), which leads to the observation that listeners (especially musicians) seem to have a higher sensitivity in distinguishing pitches at the border of different pitch categories, but sometimes a lower sensitivity within a category (perceptual magnet effect).
+For an excellent discussion of the most important aspects of these phenomena related to vocal music we refer to Ganguli and Rao (2019).

-4.1.2.
-Determination and Interpretation of Melodic Sound Scale Models
+4.1.2 Determination and Interpretation of Melodic Sound Scale Models

-In general, the pitches in the pitch distribution appear to be strongly clustered, with each of the pitch clusters, which we will also refer to as pitch groups, showing a roughly symmetrical shape (cf. histogram in Figure 2(b)).
-This justifies to model them as Gaussian Mixture Models (GMMs), which are simply weighted mixtures of individual Gaussian distributions $\mathcal{N}(\mu, \sigma^2)$, each of which is defined by a mean value μ and a standard deviation σ .
+In general, the pitches in the pitch distribution appear to be strongly clustered, with each of the pitch clusters, which we will also refer to as pitch groups or simply as degrees, showing a roughly symmetrical shape (cf. histogram in Figure 2(b)).
+This justifies modeling them as Gaussian Mixture Models (GMMs), which are simply weighted mixtures of individual Gaussian distributions $\mathcal{N}(\mu, \sigma^2)$ each of which is defined by a mean value μ and a standard deviation σ .
 For the case of K pitch groups, this results in a representation as $\sum{k=1}^{K} w_k \mathcal{N}(\mu_k, \sigma_k^2)$.
-The mean values of the individual Gaussians (the μ_k) which correspond to the center values of the individual pitch groups, are assumed to define the pitches of the associated melodic sound scale degrees, while the standard deviations of the Gaussians (the σ_k) define the pitch variability within the associated scale degree.